Mountainmancodes/Musical-Board/README.md

-Here's a README file based on the provided codebase:

----

 # Musical Boards C5 Project

 Musical Boards is a simple Kanban-style task management application that allows users to add, delete, and organize tasks into different statuses: To Do, In Progress, and Done.
 Tasks are color-coded based on their due dates, with overdue tasks marked in red and tasks due today marked in yellow.